 Developmental Courses – A federal financial aid recipient may not receive aid for more than 30 semester hours of developmental course work.

-Repeat Courses – A student, who has subsequently passed a course, with a grade of A, B, C, or D shall be allowed to receive financial aid to repeat that course one time.
-If a student repeats a course, which he or she has successfully completed he or she will only receive credit for one class toward the total number of hours completed and such a repeat will affect the completion rate.
+Repeat Courses – A student, who has subsequently passed a course with a grade of A, B, C, or D, shall be allowed to receive financial aid to repeat that course one time.
+If a student repeats a course which he or she has successfully completed, the student will only receive credit for one class toward the total number of hours completed and such a repeat will affect the completion rate.
 Failing grades, withdrawals, incompletes and/or repeated classes may result in suspension of financial aid because these classes are considered as attempted hours not successfully completed (these hours are included in the maximum timeframe calculation).

 Financial Aid Warning – Academic progress will be reviewed at the end of each semester.
-If the student is not making academic progress he/she will be notified that they are placed on Financial Aid warning and he/she is in jeopardy of losing their financial aid eligibility.
-If a student fails to meet the Qualitative Standard – Grade Point Average (GPA) and/or the Quantitative Standard – Pace of Progression (Pace) for Satisfactory Academic Progress they will be placed on a one- semester warning (WARN).
+If the student is not making academic progress, the student will be notified that he/she is placed on Financial Aid warning and is in jeopardy of losing financial aid eligibility.
+If a student fails to meet the Qualitative Standard – Grade Point Average (GPA) and/or the Quantitative Standard – Pace of Progression (Pace) for Satisfactory Academic Progress the student will be placed on a one- semester warning (WARN).

 Average (GPA) and/or the Quantitative Requirement - Completion Rate (PACE) have not been met.
 There is no warning semester for Maximum Timeframe (MAX).

 Change in Program - A change of program of study is allowed.
-However, all credit hours attempted by the student in their previous programs and transfer credits will be included and a student may only receive aid up to 150% of the normal time frame of the new program of study.
-If the student has reached max timeframe for their current program of study, they may file an appeal for additional hours due to mitigating circumstances.
+However, all credit hours attempted by the student in the previous programs and transfer credits will be included, and a student may only receive aid up to 150% of the normal time frame of the new program of study.
+If the student has reached max timeframe for the current program of study, the student may file an appeal for additional hours due to mitigating circumstances.
 See the appeals process below.

-Administrative Review - The college reserves the right to conduct an Administrative Review on a case-by-case basis when a student fails to meet the requirements of Probation if there was a significant one-time unanticipated life-changing event while on Probation causing the student to withdraw from classes during a probationary semester.
+Administrative Review - The college reserves the right to conduct an Administrative Review on a case-by-case basis when a student fails to meet the requirements of PROBATION or PLAN if there was a significant one-time unanticipated life-changing event while on Probation causing the student to withdraw from classes during a probationary semester.
 Request for an Administrative Review should be sent to the Financial Aid Office.